coderforlife/c4l-image-dataset/README.md

 Generated
 ---------
 All random images were generated for this image dataset as uniform random generated images.
-All of them can be used without any license.
+All of them can be used without any license (CC0).